alcrene/smttask/README.md

 -------------
 After installing `smttask` in your virtual environment, change to your project directory and run

-    smtttask init
+    smttask project init

 Follow the prompts to configure a new Sumatra project with output and input directories.
 The current implementation of `smttask` requires that the output directory by a subdirectory of the input directory.[^init-wraps-smt]

 **Hint** It's a good idea to keep the VC repository tracked by Sumatra as lean as possible.
 Things like project reports and documentation are best kept in a different repository.

-[^init-wraps-smt]: The `smttask init` command is a wrapper around Sumatra's `smt init`, with helpful defaults and type checking.
+[^init-wraps-smt]: The `smttask project init` command is a wrapper around Sumatra's `smt init`, with helpful defaults and type checking.
 However, you may also initialize a project with Sumatra directly:

         cd /path/to/project/deathstar
         smt init --datapath data/run_dump --input data deathstar